 I love holiday baking, and it’s always fun to add something unique to the cookie lineup.
 Millionaire Shortbread is a tasty treat originally from Elizabethan-era Scotland.
 Not only does it taste incredible, but it looks flashy too – perfect for holiday parties and gifting.

-For more holiday baking ideas, try these Scrumptious Turtle Bars, Chocolate Caramel Cookie Cups, and our favorite soft, pepperminty Candy Cane Cookies.
+For more holiday baking ideas, try these Scrumptious Turtle Bars, Chocolate Caramel Cookie Cups, Seven Layer Bars, and our favorite soft, pepperminty Candy Cane Cookies.
 ‘Tis the season for all the delicious baked goods!

 HELPFUL ITEMS FOR THIS RECIPE